IridiumXOR/esp8266-fidb/README.md

 # esp8266-fidb
-Ghidra FunctionID database for Official ESP8266 SDKs
+Ghidra FunctionID database for Official ESP8266 SDKs (all NOOS versions and some OS SDK versions)